ATTENDANCE AND PUNCTUALITY

 - Appointments to visit the doctor or dentist should be made before or after school whenever possible, or during the holidays.
 (If students are not in school before 9.30am regulations mean they are recorded as absent)

 Students will be disadvantaged if they accompany parents/carers on annual holidays in term time.
 The current law does not give any entitlement to parents/carers to take their child on holiday during term time.
 Any application for leave must be in exceptional circumstances and the Headteacher must be satisfied that the circumstances warrant the granting of time away from school.
 Permission needs to be sought in writing and in advance from the Headteacher.
-Holidays taken without authorisation could result in a referral to the Educational Welfare Officer.
+Please use the Exceptional Circumstances Leave Request Form below.
+Holidays taken without authorisation could result in a referral to the Educational Welfare Officer or a Penalty Notice.

 Under normal circumstances, we would expect a student to achieve an attendance rate of 97% or more.
 Without doubt, problems will begin to arise if attendance falls below 95%.